The 1000 Steps along the Standing Stone Trail is one of the most famous hikes in Huntingdon County!

 When you reach the Mount Union Overlook, you’ll be standing at the top of what was called Little Incline, one of the inclined planes used to transport rail cars full of ganister down the mountain and empty rail cars back up.

-From here you can simply backtrack to the top of the 1000 Steps and then descend the trail to Route 22 where you parked, covering roughly 3 miles of total distance if you hiked to the sites described here in the manner I suggested.
+From here you can simply backtrack to the top of the 1000 Steps and then descend the trail to the parking area along Route 22.

 Hiking the 1000 Steps in the Winter